-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers There is no coinsurance, copayment, or deductible for screening.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: There is no coinsurance.
 A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+The plan only covers copayment, or deductible for this screening if you have certain risk factors and if you get a referral for it members eliqible for this preventive from your physician, physician assistant, nurse practitioner, or clinical screening.